emirasal/Tournament-Game-API/README.md

 I used Apache Maven for this case study.
-Organized the solution as: Controllers, Services, Repositories and Models. lombok builder is used for models also "Scheduled cron" to manage the tournament opening and closing times.
+Organized the solution as: Controllers, Services, Repositories and Models. lombok builder is used for models also "Scheduled cron" is used to manage the tournament opening and closing times.
 __________

 I've added an extra field to User table (pendingCoins) to keep track if the user can enter a tournament or not.